Rostlab/nala/README.md

 # ☝️ We moved

-This library is not maintained anymore, and is only ocassionally receiving bugfixes.
+This library is not maintained anymore.

 We moved the state-of-the-art Mutation Mentions Recognizer to [the text annotation tool, tagtog](https://www.tagtog.net):